ajylee/gpaw-rtxs/doc/documentation/convergence/convergence.rst

   temperature <manual_occ>` is set to zero by default, even if you use periodic boundary conditions.
 In the case of metallic systems you might want to specify a finite Fermi temperature.
+  Remember to check the convergence of the results with respect to the finite Fermi temperature!

 * If you are specifying the :ref:`number of bands <manual_nbands>` manually, try to increase the number of empty states.
 You might also